 Announced in the 2015 Federal Budget, and effective since 1 January 2016, the level of income received from a funded defined benefit super pension, and that can be excluded from the Age Pension income test, will be capped at 10%.

-In other words, if a defined benefit pension has a deductible amount (currently not counted towards Age Pension income test), then since 1 January 2016, the amount that can be excluded (deductible amount) can be no more than 10% of the gross amount payable from the defined benefit pension for the year.
+In other words, if a defined benefit pension has a deductible amount (previously not counted towards Age Pension income test), then since 1 January 2016, the amount that can be excluded (deductible amount) can be no more than 10% of the gross amount payable from the defined benefit pension for the year.
 The change is designed to neutralise some of the advantages of the deductible amount, which is excluded from the Age Pension income test.

 With so many recent changes affecting the Age Pension (such as deeming income for new super pensions and/or for new Age Pensioners since January 2015, and a stricter assets test since 1 January 2017), this significant change to the Age Pension income test has gone largely unnoticed except by the thousands of retired public servants and former large company employees hit by the change.